mehulagg/gitlab/doc/administration/maintenance_mode/behavior.md

 In maintenance mode, no new jobs are started.
 Already running jobs stay in 'running' status but their logs are no longer updated.

-Once maintenance mode is disabled, new jobs are be picked up again.
+Once maintenance mode is disabled, new jobs are picked up again.
 The jobs that were in the running state before enabling maintenance mode, will resume.
 Their logs will start getting updated again.

 If the job has been in 'running' state for longer than the project's time limit, it will **not** timeout.